StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 * **check_state_id** - string.
 Uniquely identifies the check state within the (sub)stream.
 * **name** - string.
 Display name for the health check state.
 * **health_value** - Health.
-The stackstate health value, can be CLEAR, DEVIATING or CRITICAL.
+The StackState health value, can be CLEAR, DEVIATING or CRITICAL.
 * **topology_element_identifier** - string.
-The component or relation identifier the check state should bind to.
-The check state will associated with all components/realtions which have the specified identifier.
+The component or relation identifier that the check state should bind to.
+The check state will associated with all components/relations that have the specified identifier.
 * **message** - string.
 Optional.
-Extended message do display with the health state.
+Extended message to display with the health state.
 Supports Markdown.

-See the example of creating a component in StackState in the [StackState Static Health \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/static_health/stackstate_checks/static_health/static_health.py).
+For an example of how to create a component, see the [StackState Static Health check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/static_health/stackstate_checks/static_health/static_health.py).

 ### Checks and streams